DEC logoRULES AND REGULATIONS

 1. To the maximum extent feasible, buildings and all topographic alterations in the viewshed shall be located within previously disturbed areas (see 974 CMR 3.06(6) Figure F).

 3. If substantial tree canopies do not exist between Prospect Hill and the building, vegetative screen on the side(s) of the building directly facing Prospect Hill may also be required (see 974 CMR 3.06(6) Figure F).
 This screen shall be located no further away from the building than a distance equal to the building height.
 Required screens shall extend the full length of the building facing Prospect Hill.
+Additional screening requirements:

 5. Vegetated Rooftops and Vegetated Walls.
-To the maximum extent feasible buildings within the Viewshed Overlay District that are visible from Prospect Hill at the Sears Estate and/or the Fruitlands Museum and/or residential uses outside of Devens shall have:
+To the maximum extent feasible buildings within the Viewshed Overlay District that are visible from Prospect Hill at the Sears Estate and/or the Fruitland's Museum and/or residential uses outside of Devens shall have:

-b. vegetated walls on the sides of the building facing and visible from Prospect Hill at the Sears Estate and/or the Fruitlands Museum and/or residential uses outside Devens.
-A vegetated wall is a wall, either free-standing or part of a building, that is partially or completely covered with vegetation and, in some cases, soil or an inorganic growing medium.
+b.
+Vegetated walls on the sides of the building facing and visible from Prospect Hill at the Sears Estate and/or the Fruitlands Museum and/or residential uses outside Devens.
+A vegetated wall is a wall, either free-standing or part of a building that is partially or completely covered with vegetation and, in some cases, soil or an inorganic growing medium.
 There are two main categories of vegetated walls: vegetated façades and living walls.
 Vegetated façades are made up of climbing plants either growing directly on a wall or specially designed supporting structures.
 The plant shoot system grows up the side of the building while being rooted to the ground.
 In a living wall the modular panels are often made of stainless steel containers, geotextiles, irrigation systems, a growing medium and vegetation.

 6. Landscaping plans for projects located in the Viewshed Overlay District shall show the design and location of vegetated roofs and walls.